SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Rarity looked at Fluttershy with concern, "Is everything alright, dear?"

-Fluttershy answered, "Yes, I… I…"
+"Yes, I… I…"

-Rarity could see it on her face, she was having trouble saying it. *Oh, dear.*
+Rarity could see it on her face, she was having trouble saying it. *Oh, darling.*

 Rarity sat in front of Fluttershy, putting her hooves around her, holding her in a comforting embrace, "It's alright darling, I'm here for you; I won't judge you or tell anypony."